The Daring Gourmet

 yum yum sauce recipe best Japanese steakhouse hibachi grill homemade

 One of our favorite places to go for date night is our local Japanese steakhouse for a hibachi grill dinner.
 Todd usually gets his standard, sushi, while I enjoy sampling the grilled chicken, vegetables, rice and noodles….all drizzled with the deservedly popular sweet and slightly tangy Japanese steakhouse sauce known affectionately as “Yum Yum Sauce.”
-Here’s our homemade yum yum sauce that captures the flavor you know and love!
+Here’s my homemade yum yum sauce that captures the flavor you know and love!
+And as with most condiments, you can buy this sauce in the store but let me tell you, NOTHING beats the flavor of homemade!

 What is Yum Yum Sauce?